ibm-cloud-docs/databases-for-elasticsearch/high-availability.md

 Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.

-Several minutes of database unavailability or connection interruption is not expected and you should open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.
+Several minutes of database unavailability or connection interruption is not expected.
+Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

 ## Resource Scaling